 We can trick our brain.
 Our brain can trick itself.
 What’s real?
 Our brain can’t tell.
 Doesn’t care.
 That being the case, we might pay attention to what we spend our time telling ourselves.
 What do we spend our time imagining?
 What scenarios are always being played out in our heads?
 What emotional responses, reactions, are we always triggering in our brains?
 How are we setting ourselves up to respond to our environment based on the steady internal conversation that we are always having with ourselves, with our brain?
 What are we saying to ourselves?
 What would happen if we said something else instead?
 What would happen if we simply tuned in and became steadily aware of the things we are telling ourselves and the feelings we are generating thereby?

 The freedom we seek is the freedom to be here now.
-It is the freedom to respond to this moment based upon the needs of this moment and our ability to meet those needs with the gifts that came with us from the womb (Our original nature, “the face that was ours before we were born”).
+It is the freedom to respond to this moment based upon the needs of this moment and our ability to meet those needs with the gifts that came with us from the womb (Our original nature, “the face that was ours before we were born,” the innate virtues packed into our DNA).
 What is the moment asking of us?
 How free are we to meet the moment on the moment’s terms, without the interference of all (or any) of the other moments crashing in upon this one?
-To be free, we have to be emotionally neutral.
-To do that, we can’t have much of an opinion about the way things are.
+To be free, we have to be emotionally neutral, No expectations, no agenda, no plans, no opinions.
 To see we can’t be blinded by fear, desire or duty.
 And this gets us into the matter of motive.

 It all comes down to “What’s important?”
 It all comes down to “Who are we?
 What are we about?
 What do we think is worth our life?”
 If we were to live to be true to ourselves, to be aligned with that which is deepest, best, and truest about us, while serving that which is truly important, what would we be doing that we are not doing?
 How would we be living?
 What’s keeping us from doing that?
 What’s keeping us from doing that, at least, on the weekends?
 Once a month?
 Twice a year?
 What are we afraid of?
 What are we bound to?
 What is so important that it prevents us from doing what is truly important?
 Do you see how the wonderful old Biblical themes of Bondage and Freedom, Guilt and Forgiveness, Sacrifice and Redemption, Paradise Lost and Regained, Death and Resurrection, and the like, play themselves out in our lives?